dolthub/docs/content/reference/sql/version-control/dolt-sql-procedures.md

 ## `DOLT_TAG()`

-Creates a new tag that points at specified commit ref.
+Creates a new tag that points at specified commit ref, or deletes an existing tag.
 Works exactly like [`dolt tag`](../../cli.md#dolt-tag) on the CLI, and takes the same arguments except for listing tags.
 To list existing tags, use [`dolt_tags`](./dolt-system-tables.md#dolt_tags) system table.